soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 > This will make our HTML EDSL less flexible but more compact.
 >
 > Alternatively, we could create `newtype`s for `HtmlHead` and `HtmlBody` and
-> pass those to `html_`, and we might do that at later chapters, but I've chosen
+> pass those to `html_`, and we might do that in later chapters, but I've chosen
 > to keep the API a bit simple for now, we can always refactor later!

 <details>